saboyle/LeavingCareWiki/Employment.md

 **What is an apprenticeship?**

-Watch this film to find out:
+Watch this film to find out [https://www.amazingapprenticeships.com/resources/the-apprenticeship-assembly-film/](https://www.amazingapprenticeships.com/resources/the-apprenticeship-assembly-film/)
-[https://www.amazingapprenticeships.com/resources/the-apprenticeship-assembly-film/](https://www.amazingapprenticeships.com/resources/the-apprenticeship-assembly-film/)

-Or read this:
+Or read this
 [https://www.gov.uk/become-apprentice](https://www.gov.uk/become-apprentice)